Sri-yadav/Machine_learning_foundations/Chapter_1.md

 **x<sub>i</sub>** - feature vector

 **Goal :** Create a model that takes an input vector and returns something that give information about the structure/pattern of the data.
-Eg - in clustering, it returns cluster-id.
+Eg - emails without spam and not spam labels.

 ---
 # 3. Semi-Supervised Learning